natau4/ferryman/README.md

 # Ferryman

-This is RPC realisation for Ruby and Erlang.
-It uses redis and JSON-RPC prothocol.
+This is an RPC realization for Ruby and Erlang.
+It uses Redis and JSON-RPC protocol.
-It uses Redis pub/sub to send reqests and Redis list for responses.
+It uses Redis pub/sub to send requests and Redis list for responses.

 It supports only JSON-RPC 2.0 version.